 In this Mishnaic source, there is a gender bias beyond the legal technicalities of obligation or exemption.
 The discussion takes place in the tractate Sotah, which assesses a woman’s behavior in what is defined as an undoubtedly adulterous relationship.
 The passage in Numbers 5 describes an ambiguous situation in which the woman is accused of adultery but there are no witnesses to support the accusation.
 She may be guilty or innocent.
 In lieu of a trial, the suspected adulteress, known colloquially in rabbinic text as a Sotah, meaning one who went astray, must drink a water mixture made up of dirt from the floor of the Temple and ink which is erased from a scroll with God’s name, to clarify the ambiguity.
 If she is guilty, her belly will swell and cause her thigh to sag, suggesting impairment to fertility and/or sexuality.

 In the Mishnah, various steps are added to the Bible’s protocol, including witnesses to the woman’s seclusion with a man other than her husband.
-She is thus not only suspected but there is reasonable doubt of her innocence.
+She is thus not only suspected but also doubted within reason of her innocence.
 Only a lack of witnesses to the actual fornication spares her from the proceedings of a court and the death penalty.

 Given her culpability, the ceremony described in the Mishnah presents a far more dramatic impact to her body, causing her eyes to bulge and her veins to swell, ultimately resulting in her death soon after.
 What happens, wonders the Mishnah, if despite her alleged guilt, there are no repercussions after she drinks the potion?
 Will this cause people to doubt the power of God’s word?